 Description

-This recommendation ensures that users accessing Microsoft Admin Portals (i.e. Microsoft 365 Admin, Microsoft 365 Defender, Exchange Admin Center, Azure Portal, etc.) are required to use multi-factor authentication (MFA) credentials when logging into an Admin Portal.
+This recommendation ensures that users accessing Microsoft Admin Portals (e.g., Microsoft 365 Admin, Microsoft 365 Defender, Exchange Admin Center, Azure portal) are required to use multi-factor authentication (MFA) when logging in to an admin portal.

 Rationale

-Administrative Portals for Microsoft Azure should be secured with a higher level of scrutiny to authenticating mechanisms.
-Enabling multi-factor authentication is recommended to reduce the potential for abuse of Administrative actions, and to prevent intruders or compromised admin credentials from changing administrative settings.
+Administrative portals for Microsoft Azure should be secured with a higher level of scrutiny for authentication mechanisms.
+Enabling multi-factor authentication is recommended to reduce the potential for abuse of administrative actions and to prevent intruders or compromised admin credentials from changing administrative settings.

 Impact